Darcyddx/Active-Vision/Documentation/Scrum/March/26_March.md

 - Read the part of NNAPI Delegate technical specification published by the TensorFlow Lite team
 ## What am I doing next?
 - Read the rest of NNAPI Delegate technical specification published by the TensorFlow Lite team

+ ### Zhiyuan Lu

+## What have I done?

+- Do unit testing for YOLOv8 on mobile device

+## What am I doing next?

+- Research on pose estimation